 See briefing notes in question “What will participants be told about the proposed study”

-Here follow the questions that will be asked:
+Here is a link to the survey: https://strathsci.eu.qualtrics.com/jfe/preview/SV_erOfllvslk00ejz?Q_SurveyVersionID=current&Q_CHL=preview

+You may need to go through it several times to see all questions as some questions lead to different parts.
+Below you will find a general overview of the questions that it contains:

 What kind of mobile device do you use?

 iOS